geudde/attic-chest/pages/04.season-3/02.meeting-30/04.lines/docs.md

 Had fall’n the little truant band,
 &emsp;Or Myra’s golden chain,
 The subject would the verse inspire,
-Some Bard might then have seized the Lyre,
+Some bard might then have seized the lyre,
 &emsp;And waked the vocal strain!
 But she to whom no charms belong
-Has little claim to Poets song
+Has little claim to poets song
-&emsp;Her Brac’let strays in vain!
+&emsp;Her brac’let strays in vain!

 M.F.